This author has interviewed hundreds of whistle-blowers. Here’s what makes them tick

 But there are a lot of times when someone goes to their boss and says, “Hey, I think this is broken.”
 And she says, “You’re right.
 We’ve got to fix that.”
 And they fix it and it goes away.
 So what I tried to do at the beginning was to go to organizations and say, “Look, can you give me your success stories of internal reporting, where things went well.”
 And they said, “No fucking way.”

 They’re not totally junior.
-And they’re not extremely senior, with the exception of [Pentagon Papers whistleblower] Daniel Ellsberg.
+And they’re not extremely senior, with the exception of [Pentagon Papers whistle-blower] Daniel Ellsberg.
 They’re typically fairly senior and they have to have enough time in the industry to have confidence that their call is the right call and their boss’s call was the wrong call.

 They typically have a support system externally like their wife or husband, a family member or someone who says, ‘Do the right thing.’